 For the safety of our community, all in-person events have been postponed due to the ongoing COVID-19 pandemic.
 For more information and updates, email firstname.lastname@example.org or subscribe to our newsletter using the form at the bottom of this page.

 COVID-19 has laid bare the inequities in our city and our nation.
-The people we serve are unquestionably those most impacted by this pandemic.
+The populations we serve are unquestionably those most impacted by this pandemic.
+That’s why we’re now adapting our training programs not just to help our men build careers in the “new normal,” but also to help vulnerable communities devastated by food insecurity.

 If you are a regular Dishes by Doe attendee, we ask that you renew and consider increasing your annual sponsorship in recognition of this transformational work.
 If this is your first Doe Fund event, please know that your help could not come at a more critical time.